Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \OMIT{Third, the per-realization regret rate quantifies the advantage of ``nice" problem instances (those with a large ``gap"), and of stochastic rewards vs. rewards selected in advance by an adversary.}

-Conceptually, our algorithm implements \emph{adaptive exploration}: the exploration schedule is adapted to the previous observations, so that the exploration of low-performing actions is phased out early.
-This is known to be a vastly superior approach compared to exploration schedules that are fixed in advance; in particular, the latter approach yields a much higher ex-post regret, both per-realization and in the worst case.
+Conceptually, our algorithm implements \emph{adaptive exploration}: the exploration schedule is adapted to the observations, so that low-performing actions are phased out early.
+This is known to be a vastly superior approach compared to exploration schedules that are fixed in advance. \footnote{For multi-armed bandit algorithms with fixed exploration schedules, regret can be no better than $\Omega(m^{1/3}\,T^{2/3})$ in the worst case over all problem instances, and (essentially) no better than $O(\Delta T^{\Omega(1)})$ in the worst case over all problem instances with gap $\Delta$ \citep{MechMAB-ec09}.}

-Further, our algorithm is \emph{detail-free}, requiring very little knowledge of the common prior.
+Further, our algorithm is \emph{detail-free}, requiring only a limited knowledge of the common prior.
 This is desirable because in practice it may be complicated or impossible to elicit the prior exactly.
 Moreover, this feature allows the agents to have different priors (as long as they are ``compatible" with the planner's prior, in a precise sense specified later).
 In fact, an agent does not even need to know her prior exactly: instead, she would trust the planner's recommendation as long as she believes that their priors are compatible.

+The prior-dependent additive term $c_\mP$ in \eqref{eq:intro-MAB-regret} can get arbitrarily large depending on the prior, even for two arms.
+Informally, the magnitude of $c_\mP$ is proportional to how difficult it is to convince an agent to try a seemingly suboptimal action.
+This term can also grow exponentially with the number of arms $m$ in some examples.
+While (very) suboptimal for multi-armed bandits, we conjecture that such dependence is an inevitable ``price of incentive-compatibility".

 \xhdr{Black-box reduction.} Given an arbitrary MAB algorithm $\ALG$, we provide a BIC algorithm $\ALGIC$ which internally uses $\ALG$ as a ``black-box".
 That is, $\ALGIC$ simulates a run of $\ALG$, providing inputs and recording the respective outputs, but does not depend on the internal workings of $\ALG$.
 In addition to recommending an action, the original algorithm $\ALG$ can also output a \emph{prediction} after each round (visible only to the planner), e.g. the predicted best action; then $\ALGIC$ outputs a prediction, too.
 A reduction such as ours allows a modular design: one can design a non-BIC algorithm (or take an existing one), and then use the reduction to inject incentive-compatibility.
 Modular designs are very desirable in complex economic systems, especially for settings such as MAB with a rich body of existing work.